 Important Terms to Know

-The ins and outs of vacation pay can be confusing at first.
-Below, we’ve listed key terms and their definitions so you can understand how they differ from and relate to vacation pay.
+Vacation pay can be confusing.
+Below, we’ve listed key terms and their definitions so you can become a pro when it comes to vacation pay.

 What is Vacation Pay?